Educational-Behavioral Therapies: Overview

 Relationship Development Intervention (RDI)

-Who and where: A trained RDI consultant and parents; in-home
+Who & Where: A trained RDI consultant and parents.
+In-home program.

 Relationship Development Intervention focuses on quality of life.
 RDI goes beyond teaching an autistic individual social and life skills.
 The foundations of the program include fostering genuine relationships, creating a desire and ability to live in a dynamic world, and self-empowerment.

-* RDI's assessments, as well as follow-up consultations, are covered by insurance if the provider is a licensed mental health provider who is practicing within their scope of expertise.
+* RDI's assessments, as well as follow-up consultations, are covered by insurance if the provider is a licensed mental health provider who is practicing within their scope of practice.

-Who and where: A Board Certified Behavior Analyst (BCBA) typically leads a team of paraprofessionals working 1:1 with child at home or at school.
+Who & Where: Board Certified Behavior Analyst (BCBA) typically leads a team of paraprofessionals working 1:1 with child in home.
+Sometimes in schools.

-Verbal Behavior (VB) is a form of ABA that uses B.F.
-Skinner’s 1957 analysis of verbal behavior to teach and reinforce speech, along with other skills.
+Verbal Behavior or VB is a form of ABA.
+It uses B.F.
+Skinner's 1957 analysis of Verbal Behavior to teach and reinforce speech, along with other skills.
 Skinner described categories of speech, or verbal behavior:

 - Mands are requests ("I want a drink.")